davidemms/OrthoFinder/README.md

  * If n >= 100 and the proportional increase in the number of orthogroups, n, is less than two times the proportional decrease in s then stop here and use the n orthogroups.
 Reducing the minimum threshold for single-copy species is not giving a large amount of extra data and so it's not worth reducing this threshold further. if s<0.5xS then require a 4 times proportional increase in the number of orthogroups to for each decrement in s to avoid lowering s too far.
 3. Create a concatenated species MSA from the single-copy genes in the selected orthogroups.
 4. Trim the MSA of any column that has more than (S - 0.5s) gaps.
 (I.e. S-s species could be gaps anyway because of the inclusion threshold that was determined and then at most 50% gaps in a particular column for the s genes represented for that column).
+5. When it is run, OrthoFinder outputs how many orthogroups it has identified and with what minimum threshold percentage of species single-copy in each orthogroup (100*s/S).
+E.g. for the example dataset:
+> Species tree: Using 246 orthogroups with minimum of 100.0% of species having single-copy genes in any orthogroup

+#### Falback species tree method
+In most datasets there will be thousands of genes present in all species and so the default species tree inference method can be used.
+In some extreme cases there may not be any such orthogroups.
+In these cases, instead of the default method, the pairwise distances are calculated in each tree for each species pair that is present in that tree.
+A single distance matrix is then calculated for the species tree rather than one distance matrix per orthogroup.
+The distance between each species pair is this matrix is the median of all the closest distances across all the orthogroup gene trees.
+The species trees is inferred from this distance matrix.